wazuh/wazuh-documentation/source/development/message-format.rst

     Nov  9 16:06:26 localhost salute: Hello world.

-Logs go through a pre-decoding stage that tries to extract some data from the logs, in the case they are in Syslog format.
+These logs go through a pre-decoding stage that tries to extract some data from the logs, in the case they are in Syslog format.

 - Date: ``Nov  9 16:06:26``
 - Host name: ``localhost``